apache/nuttx/configs/demo9s12ne64/README.txt

      (1) it takes some effort and good guessing to eliminate the problem, and (2) the problem is not really eliminated -- it can and will re-occur when files are changed or new files are added.

+  4. Many files are built that are needed by DEM09S12NE64.
+Another very simple option if those problem files are needed is to just remove the offending files from the Make.defs file so that they no longer cause a problem.

 HCS12/DEMO9S12NEC64-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^